obiwanjacobi/Zsharp/docs/modules/module.md

 > Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?

-> TBD: Circular references are not supported.
+> `.NET`: Circular Assembly references are not supported.
+Multiple modules can go into one Assembly.

 ---

 > Should there be a way to mark a module as open/closed for extension?

 Because a module can be made up of multiple files, can any new file declare itself part of any module and therefor gain access to it's 'internals'?
+Or just within the same compilation run?

 ```csharp
 // explicitly declare the module as open